 (G) Child support: a deduction is provided for legally obligated child support payments paid by an assistance group member to or for a nonhousehold member, including payments made to a third party on behalf of the nonhousehold member (vendor payments).
 The county agency shall allow a deduction for amounts paid toward arrearages.
 Alimony payments made to or for a nonhousehold member shall not be included in the child support deduction.
 County agencies shall budget child support payments prospectively regardless of the budgeting system used for the assistance group's other circumstances.

 (H) Homeless shelter deduction: an assistance group that is considered to be homeless is eligible to have this deduction taken in the determination of its net income.
 To be eligible for this deduction, the homeless assistance group shall incur shelter costs during the month.
 Homeless assistance groups shall be given the choice of the homeless shelter deduction or actual shelter costs.
 A homeless assistance group receiving the homeless shelter deduction cannot have its shelter expenses considered under paragraphs (E) and (F) of this rule.
-The homeless shelter deduction is established by FNS and is set at one hundred forty-three dollars per month.
+The homeless shelter deduction is established by FNS and the amount, when changed, will be issued through a food assistance change transmittal.
+Food assistance change transmittals can be found in the food assistance certification handbook on the Ohio department of job and family services website.

 (I) Verification of deductions